-The 911 Communications Center is located in Central Fire Station and provides the 24-hour a day 911 Emergency System to citizens within the Northeast Avalon Peninsula.
+The 911 Communications Center is located in St. John's and provides the 24-hour a day 911 Emergency System to citizens within the Northeast Avalon Peninsula.

 The 911 Communications Center answers emergency calls for the following Agencies:

 - Fire

 - Police

 - Ambulance (Medical)

 - Poison Control

 - Coast Guard

 - Crisis Center